allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 tags: [java, k8s, cloud, gcp, terraform, iaac]
 ---

 Hardware is always hard.
-The amount of operations, maintenance and planning that goes into supporting a datacenter is a daunting challenge for any enterprise.
-Though often unseen without hardware there is no software.
+The amount of operations, maintenance and planning that goes into supporting a data center is a daunting challenge for any enterprise.
+Though often unseen, without hardware there is no software.

-Although software seems to be a well defined domain with stable tools, practices and languages hardware had no such luck.
+Although software seems to be a well defined domain with stable tools, practices and languages, hardware had no such luck.
 That is why the complexities are often hidden.
 We try to hide networks, disk, memory and CPU behind abstractions pretending that those are all unfailable components.

 That is also what Cloud computing promises.
 Resources available on demand, cheap, scalable and flexible.
 The promise has its allure.
-More and more companies start in the Cloud, migrate or use Cloud as a levee that can help us offload overflow traffic during unexpected peaks.
+More and more companies start in the Cloud, migrate or use Cloud as a levee that can help offload overflow traffic during unexpected peaks.

-There is no doubt that Cloud and overall hardware has matured in recent years taking over practices that proved useful for software development.
+There is no doubt that Cloud and overall approach to hardware have matured in recent years adopting practices that proved useful in software development.
 In this post I would like to explain how Allegro tries to manage Cloud and hide its inherent complexities.

 ## Infrastructure as a Code